werywjw/MultiClimate/README.md

 ## Abstract

 <div align="justify">
 Climate change (CC) has attracted increasing attention in NLP in recent years.
-However, detecting stances on CC from multimodal data is understudied and remains challenging due to a lack of reliable datasets.
-This paper proposes MultiClimate, the first open-source manually annotated stance detection dataset with  CC-related YouTube videos and  frame-transcript pairs.
+However, detecting the stance on CC in multimodal data is understudied and remains challenging due to a lack of reliable datasets.
+To improve the understanding of public opinions and communication strategies, this paper presents MultiClimate, the first open-source manually-annotated stance detection dataset with 100 CC-related YouTube videos and 4,209 frame-transcript pairs.
 We deploy state-of-the-art vision and language models, as well as multimodal models for MultiClimate stance detection.
 Results show that text-only BERT significantly outperforms image-only ResNet50 and ViT.
-Combining both modalities achieves state-of-the-art,  in accuracy and  in F1.
-Our 100M-sized fusion models also beat the much larger 9B-sized multimodal IDEFICS and text-only Llama3 and Gemma2, indicating that multimodal stance detection remains a challenging task.
+Combining both modalities achieves state-of-the-art, 0.747/0.749 in accuracy/F1.
+Our 100M-sized fusion models also beat CLIP and BLIP, as well as the much larger 9B-sized multimodal IDEFICS and text-only Llama3 and Gemma2, indicating that multimodal stance detection remains challenging for large language models.
 </div>

 ## Overview Workflow